 The site - the subject of this Part 8 - is located in Kilbogget Park close to the entrance at the N11, Cabinteely, Dublin 18.
 The proposed works comprise the installation of floodlighting columns, including foundations and ducting, at the athletic track and soccer pitch, for Club and community usage.
-The site as outlined in 2307-01 on the site location plan is approximately 0.45 Hectares.
+The site, as outlined on the Site Location Plan, is approximately 0.45 Hectares.